jjstickel/scikit-datasmooth/README.txt

 -------
 - Jonathan J Stickel wrote the initial code to implement smoothing by regularization
-- Tony S Yu rewrote the code using more sophisticated Python features
+- Tony S Yu rewrote the code using object classes.

 References